abengoa/clj-stripe/README.md

 	  [clj-stripe.invoiceitems :as invoiceitems])
 ```

-* First step is to create a some subscription plans:
+* First step is to create some subscription plans:

 ```
 (common/with-token "vtUQeOtUnYr7PGCLQ96Ul4zqpDUO4sOE:"